 www.emcmos.ru

-Recovery from thyroid surgery
+Recovery after thyroid surgery

 Some statistics